Your loved one is going to go through a lot of changes and self discovery and out of love for your family member you will have to

-You may need the help of a therapist, during this difficult time of adjustment.
-It may help to think of all these changes in terms of
+journey.
+You may need the help of a therapist, during this difficult time in your life.
+It may help to think of all these changes in terms

 Terms